Viacheslav-Radchenko/TSUIKit/README.md

 ## Demo

-Build and run the `SSUIKit` project in Xcode to see examples of each component.
+Build and run the `TSUIKit` project in Xcode to see examples of each component.

 ## Installation

-All you need to do is drop `SSUIKit` source files into your project and add corresponding `#include "*.h"` to the top of classes that will use particular component.
+All you need to do is drop `TSUIKit` source files into your project and add corresponding `#include "*.h"` to the top of classes that will use particular component.
-`SSUIKit` use `QuartzCore.framework`, so you might need to add it as well.
+`TSUIKit` use `QuartzCore.framework`, so you might need to add it as well.

 ## Contact